pravsemilo/rust-notes/rust-lang.org/Install.md

 * All tools are installed to the `~/.cargo/bin` directory.
 This is where you will find the Rust toolchain, including `rustc`, `cargo` and `rustup`.
 * Need to have `~/.cargo/bin` in `PATH`.
 ## Other installation methods
 * The installation described above, via `rustup` is the preferred way to install Rust.
-Howover Rust can be installed via other methods as well.
+However Rust can be installed via other methods as well.
 See [here](https://github.com/pravsemilo/rust-notes/blob/master/forge.rust-lang.org/Other_Rust_Installation_Methods.md) .
 # References
 * https://www.rust-lang.org/tools/install